arxinc/arx-rtos/README.md

 - Active development (core implementation is private).

 ## SDK & Distribution
-- The SDK implementation is maintained in a private repository.
+- The ARX SDK implementation is maintained in a private repository.
-- This public repository provides documentation, architecture insights, and project overview .
+- This public repository provides documentation, architectural overviews, and project information.
-- Demo-ready binaries will be released here soon.
+- Prebuilt demo binaries are distributed through this repository.

 ## Roadmap
 Prebuilt demonstration binaries are being added progressively to help users quickly evaluate ARX RTOS features,
 platform bring-up, and kernel capabilities.